Ed Balls: Early life

 Balls' father is zoologist Michael Balls; his mother is Carolyn Janet Riseborough.
 His younger brother is Andrew Balls, the CIO for Global Fixed Income at the investment firm PIMCO.
 His grandfather was a lorry driver and died of cancer when Balls was young.
+His father, in Norfolk, was active in the local Labour party, delivering leaflets, and was chairman of the Campaign for the Advancement of Norfolk Education – CANE.

-Balls was born in Norwich.
-When he was eight years old the family moved to Nottingham where he attended Crossdale Drive Primary School in Keyworth and the private all-boys Nottingham High School, where he played the violin.
+Balls was born at Norfolk and Norwich Hospital in Norwich.
+He spent his early years in Bawburgh, Norfolk before moving to Keyworth, Nottinghamshire at the age of eight, where he attended Crossdale Drive Primary School and the private all-boys Nottingham High School.

+He was in the school choir, and played violin in the orchestra, where the head of music was Kendrick Partington, the organist of St Peter's Church, Nottingham.

+When Prince Philip visited the school in 1984 to open a new science block, Balls, as a Venture scout in the sixth form, met the Prince wearing outdoor walking clothing.
+Ed Davey, as head boy, met the Prince too, as one of three brothers who had gained the Duke of Edinburgh gold award.

+He was a house captain, and gained A-levels in English, History, and Economics in 1985.

-Raised as an Anglican, he read Philosophy, Politics and Economics at Keble College, Oxford, graduating with a First – according to John Rentoul in The Independent – ahead of David Cameron.
+Raised as an Anglican he read Philosophy, Politics and Economics at Keble College, Oxford, graduating with a First – according to John Rentoul in The Independent – ahead of David Cameron.
 Later he attended the John F. Kennedy School of Government at Harvard, where he was a Kennedy Scholar specialising in Economics.

 Balls joined the Labour Party in 1983 while still at school.
 While at Oxford University he was a partially active member of the Labour Club, but also signed up to the Liberal Club as well as the Conservative Association, "because they used to book top-flight political speakers, and only members were allowed to attend their lectures" according to friends.
 Balls was a founding member of The Steamers, an all-male drinking club, and suffered embarrassment when a contemporary photo of him wearing Nazi uniform appeared in the papers.